List icon Contents

 val keyCode = KeyCode.KEY_CODE_H

-val keyPressed = KeyPressed.newBuilder(keyCode)
+val keyPressed = KeyPressed(keyCode, char = character)

-val keyTyped = KeyTyped.newBuilder(keyCode)
+val keyTyped = KeyTyped(keyCode, char = character)

-val keyReleased = KeyReleased.newBuilder(keyCode)
+val keyReleased = KeyReleased(keyCode)

 Screen sharing